microfarad-de/nastia-server/README.md

 # nastia-server

 This software package contains a collection of automation tools for running a home server.
 Originally implemented on the Raspbian Stretch Linux distribution running on a Raspberry Pi 3B+.

-It provides the follwoing functionalities:
+Follwoing is the full feature list:

 * Media stream:
   * Automatically fetches your media files from the Dropbox Camera Uploads directory, or any other pre-defined directory, renames them according to the EXIF date and stores them into monthly sub-directories.